Health Care in the UK

 You do not need to bring any documents with you to visit the clinic, only details of any medication you may be taking.

-(Please note that Project London is not an alternative to your GP and does not provide second opinions for people who are already receiving treatment.)
+(Please note that Doctors of the World is not an alternative to your GP and does not provide second opinions for people who are already receiving treatment).

-The clinic is based in Praxis and is open Monday, Wednesdays and Fridays 1 – 5pm and the first Saturday of every month.
+The London clinic is based in Praxis and is open Monday, Wednesday and Friday 1pm- 5pm.

 Address: Praxis.
 Pott Street, Bethnal Green, London E2 9QA